System functions v5.6

 If wait_for_completion is true, then the function waits until the given node becomes the new leader and possibly waits infinitely if the requested node fails to become Raft leader (for example, due to network issues).
 We therefore recommend that you always set a statement_timeout with wait_for_completion to prevent an infinite loop.

-The node_group_name is optional and can be used to specify the name of the node group where the leadership transfer should happen.
-If not specified, it defaults to NULL which is interpreted as the top-level group in the cluster.
-If the node_group_name is specified, the function will only transfer leadership within the specified node group.
+The node_group_name is optional and can be used to specify the name of the node group where the leadership transfer happens.
+If not specified, it defaults to NULL, which is interpreted as the top-level group in the cluster.
+If the node_group_name is specified, the function transfers leadership only within the specified node group.

 Utility functions